janiluuk/VOD-platform/README.md

 ======

 - Provides insight on fully working production VOD platform.
-- Works on PHP 7
+- Can work as a springboard for anybody wanting to quickly start their own VOD service
+- Vital parts of code are documented

 Cons
 ======
 - Some classes / parts are not documented at all.
 - Potential security issues.
 - No test coverage.
-- Most of the application is under single code structure, modules are not mostly used.
+- Most of the application is under single code structure, modules are not generally used.
-- Based on Yii 1.1 which is going to end of support during 2018